WEBINAR:

 Download the full Gensler City Pulse 2022 Urban Mobility Report to learn how today’s “new normal” can influence and inform tomorrow’s urban design decisions.

 For press and media inquiries, please contact .
-To reach our Mobility practice area, contact and .
+To reach our Mobility practice area, contact .
 To learn more about Gensler’s Cities research, please reach out to .